trigeeks/bowfoliosApp.github.io/index.md

 # OVERVIEW
 ***
-The native mobile app that reimplements the functionality of the BowFolios (https://bowfolios.github.io/) application.
+The native mobile app that reimplements the functionality of the <a href="https://bowfolios.github.io/">BowFolios</a> application.
 Users can modify profiles, projects, and interests and they can also browse other's profile and project to see if they have the same interests with users.
 This App is build with Swift and firebase.
 It is for IOS platform only.

 # PROGRESS + DEVELOPMENT
 ***